 There’s no ear pockets though so it’s not ideal if you’re wanting to fit a communicator.
 But then the XG100 is a retro helmet so, possibly not a massive issue for most?

 There’s a wealth of graphics available for the Nexx XG100.
 There’s solid gloss white and matt black – but there’s also a few that are near-plain colors such as the Bolt with its orange stripes and the Devon with a classy yellow piping.
 There’s also some more way-out designs such as the Muddy Hog and the Bad Loser.

 As usual, you’ll find most of the currently available designs dotted around this page – but for the absolute latest designs and prices, click through to our recommended retailer links below where you’ll be dropped on their Nexx helmets pages.

-Best place to buy a Nexx crash helmet?
+Best places to buy this Nexx crash helmet?

-Please click below to drop onto their Nexx helmets page.
-And if you buy from them, we get a small sum from the sale at no extra cost to you - a massive THANKS! (it's how we finance the site).
-Click here for more info on our recommended retailers.
+Please click below to visit the Nexx helmets pages at our recommended stores.
+At the time of writing, it's available in both these stores - and if you buy from either we get a small sum from the sale at no extra cost to you - a massive THANKS! (it's how we finance the site).

 Click above to drop onto their Nexx helmets pages or *quick view store T&Cs here.

 For (hopefully!) other useful information to help you when buying your next helmet, check our various guides - or have a look at our top helmet lists where we've got the top 10 rated helmets overall and best budget/safest/full face/flip-up helmets.

 The Nexx X.G100 comes with a 2 year manufacturer’s warranty (many helmets these days come with a 5 year warranty).